Marble Madness: Unreleased sequel

-An arcade sequel titled Marble Man: Marble Madness II was planned for release in 1991, though Cerny was uninvolved in the development.
+An arcade sequel titled Marble Man: Marble Madness II was planned for release in 1991, though Cerny was not involved in its development.
 Development was led by Bob Flanagan who designed the game based on what he felt made Marble Madness a success in the home console market.
 Because the market's demographic was a younger audience, Flanagan wanted to make the sequel more accessible and introduced a superhero-type main character.
 Marble Man expanded on the gameplay of the original game with new abilities for the marble such as invisibility and flight, added pinball minigames between sets of levels, and allowed up to three players to traverse isometric courses.
 Flanagan intended to address the short length of the first game and, with the help of Mike Hally, developed seventeen courses.

 Atari created prototypes for location testing, but the game did not fare well against more popular titles at the time such as Street Fighter II.
 Atari assumed the trackballs accounted for the poor reception and commissioned a second model with joystick controls.
 Because the new models were met with the same poor reception, production was halted and the focus shifted to Guardians of the 'Hood, a beat 'em up game.
-Arcade system boards for the sequel were rumored to have been destroyed to clear inventory for tax purposes in 1996.
-However, Cerny has called the destruction an urban legend, indicating that at most 12 prototypes' boards were produced.
+Arcade system boards for the sequel were rumored to have been destroyed to clear inventory for tax purposes in 1996, but Cerny has called the destruction an urban legend, indicating that at most 12 prototypes' boards were produced.
 These prototypes have since become collector items.
 In 2022, a prototype of the joystick-controlled version of Marble Madness II was leaked online.